salcamo/yaml-csv-converter-wheel/README.md

 ### CI/CD Configuration

 The pipeline configuration is defined in the `.github/workflows/ci-cd.yml` file.
+And you can check the last executions in the "Actions" tab.

 ### Secrets Configuration